RIS-Assisted Generalized Receive Quadrature Spatial Modulation with Extension to Multicast Communications: Introduction

 Specifically, RIS-space-shift keying (RIS-SSK) and RIS-spatial modulation (RIS-SM) systems were proposed in \cite{basar2020reconfigurable} as the two basic models for RIS-aided index modulation (IM) schemes, in which the RIS forms part of the transmitter and the \emph{receive} antennas are utilized to implement IM.
-An RIS-based joint transmit and receive antenna IM scheme was proposed in \cite{ma2020large} with a view to targeting high spectral efficiency.
-However, the results showed that the error rate of the transmit SM bits is significantly higher than that of the receive SM bits; this is due to a decrease in the Euclidean distances introduced by the resulting RIS-assisted channels.
+An RIS-based joint transmit and receive antenna IM scheme was proposed in \cite{ma2020large} with a view to targeting high SE.
+However, the results of \cite{ma2020large} showed that the error rate of the transmit SM bits is significantly higher than that of the receive SM bits; this is due to a decrease in the Euclidean distances introduced by the resulting RIS-assisted channels.
 By utilizing the \emph{quadrature} SM principle, RIS-aided receive quadrature reflecting modulation (RIS-RQRM) was proposed in \cite{yuan2021receive}.
 RIS-RQRM involves partitioning the RIS into two halves; each half targets the real or imaginary part of the signal at the two selected receive antennas in order to achieve a doubling of the throughput.
 However, an inherent drawback of this approach is a significant reduction in the signal-to-noise ratio (SNR) at the receiver.
 This reduction is a consequence of reducing the number of RIS elements available for each targeted antenna.
-In \cite{zhang2022gssk} and \cite{albinsaid2021multiple}, generalized space-shift keying (GSSK) and generalized SM (GSM) approaches have respectively been implemented in an RIS-assisted wireless system.
-In both scenarios, the RIS is partitioned into multiple parts to target multiple antennas at the receiver; hence, the throughput can be increased at the expense of a decrease in the SNR at the target antennas.
-In our earlier works, we have proposed novel \emph{quadrature} SM schemes, namely RIS-assisted receive quadrature space-shift keying (RIS-RQSSK) \cite{dinan2022ris} and RIS-assisted receive quadrature spatial modulation (RIS-RQSM) \cite{dinan2023ris}, to mitigate the problem of the SNR decrease due to the grouping of the RIS elements.
-In both scenarios, optimization problems were defined to maximize the SNR of the real part of the signal at one antenna and, at the same time, of the imaginary part of the signal at the second antenna.
-The spectral efficiency of these approaches is increased without any degradation in the SNR.
-While the use of QSM systems enhances throughput, it is desirable to further increase their spectral efficiency.
-But, the options for increasing throughput are limited.
-One approach is to increase the number of receive antennas; however, this is often not viable in practice.
-Another option is to employ higher modulation orders.
-However, numerical results indicate that the system fails to provide reasonable performance when the number of RIS elements is limited, resulting in the emergence of an error floor.